 Theology & Philosophy

-An intellectually challenging Theology and Philosophy course is taught from Year 7 through to Year 10 to all boys within the school.
+An intellectually challenging Religious Studies course is taught from Year 7 through to Year 10 to all boys within the school.
 This is a general training in thinking and evaluation of ethical and philosophical arguments alongside an understanding of the significant role played by philosophy, religion and ethics in the world today.